nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2016-12-08-Target-Analysis.md

 Top half shows a bar chart of the sale with a grey area chart of the corresponding target in the backgroud.

 Bottom half show the value of sales - target, and it is color coded!
 Darker the blue, better the result :)

+This should give an insight on the sales performance of each department, giving us the absolute trends.
+Also, we can define the targets better using this data.

 <div class="Tableau_Embed">
 <p>